Richard Varick: Service under General Washington

 A by-product of the above was the introduction of Varick to George Washington, which would lead to the two working together for the rest of their careers, and lives.
 This relationship began in 1781 when Washington petitioned the Continental Congress to establish team of writers to record and preserve all of his, and the army's, papers, planning, and correspondence for use by future generations.
 This would be under the supervision “of a Man of character in whom entire confidence can be placed”.
 Washington appointed Varick in this role, which made use of his highly respected administrative skills, and would fully rehabilitate his name after the Arnold scandal.
 Establishing his office at Poughkeepsie, Varick and his assistants spent more than two years in compiling the forty-four folio volumes known as the Varick Transcripts.
 Varick served under Washington solely until Washington retired his commission in 1783.

-Upon completing the assigned duties after years or work, General Washington wrote:
+Upon completing the assigned duties after years of work, General Washington wrote:

 “I take this first opportunity of signifying my entire approbation of the manner in which you have executed the important duties of recording secretary; and the satisfaction I feel in having my papers so properly arranged, and so correctly recorded; and beg you will accept my thanks for the care and attention which you have given to this business and beg you be persuaded, that I shall take pleasure in asserting on every occasion, the sense of entertainment of the fidelity, skill and indefatigable industry manifested by you in the performance of your public duties."

 After he retired from his service in the Continental Army, Varick would remain in service as a colonel in the New York State Militia until 1801.